gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Algebra

 * **Abstract Algebra** by *Dummit and Foote*: For an introduction to group theory, ring theory, modules over PID, field theory and Galois theory (answers to straight edge & compass construction questions we encountered in high-school).
 Has lots of solved examples.
 Beginners might find the books by [Fraleigh](https://www.pearson.com/us/higher-education/program/Fraleigh-First-Course-in-Abstract-Algebra-A-7th-Edition/PGM44169.html) or [Gallian](https://www.cengage.com/c/contemporary-abstract-algebra-9e-/9781305657960PF/) more useful for learning basic group theory.
 For a more concise introduction, one can read the book by [Grove](https://store.doverpublications.com/048643947x.html).
 * **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
 Really helpful for someone planning to read Hartshorne's book "Algebraic Geometry".
-For a more gentle introduction, you can read the book by N S Gopalakrishnan.
+For a gentler introduction, one can read the book by N S Gopalakrishnan.

 ## Analysis